hytechclub/web-101/Week10/SpinningSquareChallenge.md

     - This `div` is our square

 ## Rotation Animation
-First, we want to get the square to rotate inifinitely.
+First, we want to get the square to rotate infinitely.
 To do this, we need to use `animation`!

 - Create a new `@keyframes` called "rotation"
     - There should be two frames within this rule: `from` and `to`